kjswartz/Jan2015/HalfWayChallenge.md

         <%= user.name.downcase %>

         This would indicate that the name attribute for user is not set.
+The name is nil.

 23. What gem did we use to paginate our Collections?